Lead Designer & Developer

 Rectangle shrinkage (representing the erosion of middle and lower-class wealth).

-Line animations (representing gradual leakage of wealth).
+Line animations (representing increas leakage of wealth).

 Prototyping was essential, as my limited coding background meant I had to test small components, refine them, and then integrate into a cohesive sequence.